bccpadge/subscribe-popup/README.md

 # WebDevDaily - Subscribe Popup

-This is a solution to [Workout Hero](https://www.webdevdaily.io/challenges/workout-hero-278) on [Webdevdaily.io](https://www.webdevdaily.io/) website.
+This is a solution to [Subscribe Popup](https://www.webdevdaily.io/challenges/subscribe-popup-284) on [Webdevdaily.io](https://www.webdevdaily.io/) website.

 ## Objective